origam/origam-html-chat/README.md

 Return value: JSON object:

- - `metadata` - ???
-Data sources / combobox description as available in InitUI
+ - `metadata` - optional - Data sources / combobox description as available in InitUI.
  - `data` - 2D array of arbitrary content, representing a set of objects, complying the query and metadata